maxim-saplin/ambilytics/README.md

 # Using Reports

+The reports can be see in both Google Analytics Console (https://analytics.google.com) and Firebase Console (https://console.firebase.google.com/).
+They are same.

 1. Access Google Analytics console to view reports for each platform.
 2. Use custom dimensions to differentiate events by platform (Android, Linux, etc.) in GA4 reports.
 3. Customize your reports to display custom events and event parameters.
 4. Utilize Realtime view to monitor custom event parameters.

+# Known issues/Troubleshooting

+## 1. Can't build macOS/iOS project with 'Error run pod install' or alike
+In terminal go t macOS or iOS folder, remove `Podfile.lock` and run `pod repo update`

+## 2. No data in Google reports
+All reports outside `Realtime` can take up to a day to be in sync

 # Contributing